philipahn/es6/readme.md

 of ES6.
 Today is all about exploring those features and getting comfortable with the new syntax.

+> So, you're about to the demonstration, or "I Do".
+You're scaffolding the content and you're going to be showing students what the syntax looks like.
+As a result, you want to tell them this as well.
+"I'm now going to demonstrate blah blah blah...."
+Because the class should be learning from you, I would also suggest to students that they either look up at the projector screen and potentially even lower their laptop screens since it's not necessary to use them while you're showing students what the syntax looks like.

 ## Syntax

 ### Block Scope

 The primary way to control scope in an application has been through the use of functions:

 ```js
 // es5